kossiitkgp/KOSS-Selection-Tasks/Teaching/Miscellaneous/restapi.md

 ## Tech Stack:

-Prior knowledge of basic python is required to do this task.
 However newbies having basic programming knowledge can also be alloted.

 ## Learning from the Task: